 What Makes a Breed Good for First-Time Owners?

-Not every breed is a good match for a first-time dog owner.
-The best beginner breeds share a few key traits: they are forgiving of training mistakes, adaptable to different living situations, generally healthy, and eager to bond with their people.
-They are not overly independent, excessively high-energy, or prone to serious behavioral challenges.
+When I worked at the vet clinic in Portland, I saw plenty of overwhelmed first-time owners.
+Not every breed is a good match when you're just starting out.
+The best beginner dogs share a few key traits.
+They're forgiving of training mistakes.
+They adapt to different living situations and actually want to bond with you.
+(A dog that ignores you makes training tough).
+They aren't overly independent, excessively high-energy, or prone to serious behavioral challenges.

-That said, every individual dog is different.
+Here's the thing: every individual dog is different.
 Breed tendencies are averages, not guarantees.
-The best dog for you depends on your lifestyle, living situation, activity level, and how much time you can realistically dedicate to training and exercise.
+The best dog for you depends entirely on your lifestyle.
+Your living situation, activity level, and free time matter more than looks.

 1. Golden Retriever